-Table 28 Controller Management Options
+Table 29 Controller Management Options

-Table 28 Controller Management Options (Continued) Property Description Change Security Key Changes the security key or switch between drive security modes on the controller.
+Property Description Clear Controller Events Clears entries from the log.
+Save Controller Events Saves the controller log entries to a file.
+Save TTY Log Saves a copy of the firmware's terminal log entries for the controller.
+Enable Drive Security Enables drive security to protect the data on your system from unauthorized access or use.
+Disable Drive Security Disables drive security.
+Change Security Key Changes the security key or switch between drive security modes on the controller.
 Manage Link Speed Enables you to change the link speed between the controller and an expander or between the controller and a drive that is directly connected to the controller.
-For more information, see Managi and Changing Link Speeds.
-Manage MegaRAID Advanced Software Options Displays the activated MegaRAID Advanced Software Options on the controller and lets you config these options to use the advanced features in the controller.
-You need to activate the activation key use the advanced features.
+For more information, see Managing and Changing Link Speeds.
+Manage MegaRAID Advanced Software Options Displays the activated MegaRAID Advanced Software Options on the controller and lets you configure these options to use the advanced features in the controller.
+You need to activate the activation key to use the advanced features.
 NOTE The MegaRAID Advanced Software Options are displayed only if the controller supports MegaRAID software licensing.
 Schedule Consistency Check Schedules a consistency check operation to verify and correct the mirror and parity data for fault tolerant virtual drives.
-Set Factory Defaults Resets the controller to its factory settings.

-Table 28 Controller Management Options (Continued)
+Table 29 Controller Management Options (Continued)